ESU THEATRE HANDBOOK

 The department moved into its new home, the Humanities Building, in 1966.
 In 1977 the college formally became Emporia State University.
 In 1981 the Humanities Building was renamed King Hall to honor former college President, John E. King and the College Theatre was renamed the Bruder Theatre, to honor Professor Karl C. Bruder, long time Chair of the department.

 Beginning in 1974, with a production of “Camelot”, the program began producing the annual Homecoming Musical.
-This annual event, produced with the Department of Music, has raised thousands of dollars to fund scholarships given to theatre and music students.
+This annual event,has raised thousands of dollars to fund scholarships given to students in the performing arts.

 The theatre program has always been an active participant in the Kennedy Center American College Theater Festival.
 The program has twice hosted the regional festival, taken productions to several regional festivals, and performed at the Kennedy Center in Washington D.C.